Good Afternoon Everyone,

 I hope that everything is going well…

-I just wanted to drop a line and communicate what is going on for our District Tournament.
-This is one of those e-mails that you want to read thoroughly and that you want to keep on file.
+I just wanted to drop a line or two and communicate what is going on for our District Tournament.
+This is one of those communications that you want to read thoroughly and that you want to keep on file.
 It contains all the critical information for the Hole-in-the-Wall, NSDA district, National Qualifying Tournament that will be held in

 Third, we are asking that all judges, whether they are traveling as part of a school requirement, or just going to generally help out, go to the Formsite we have setup to complete their application.
 Please submit all applications by the deadline.
 Any school judges that are registered on the JOT website, but have not completed the Formsite questioner will not be counted toward that school’s requirement and that school will be charged for judges accordingly.
 Once again - Judges that are to be counted toward a school's obligation will need to register on BOTH the JOT website as well as on the Formsite link listed below.
 The coach adds their name to JOT and the judges themselves will fill out the Formsite information.